Jeremy Scahill: Abdulelah Haider Shaye

 Scahill has been an advocate for imprisoned Yemeni journalist Abdulelah Haider Shaye.
 Scahill's March 13, 2012 article in The Nation states that President Obama leaned on Yemen to keep Shaye in jail because of his reporting on the 2009 Al Ma'jalah bombings—Shaye described remnants of U.S. Tomahawk missiles, although the United States initially denied involvement.
 Subsequent English-language reports on the issue have relied on Scahill's journalism.

+Israel's invasion of Gaza

+Scahill has been a fierce critic of Israel's military response in Gaza since the October 7 Hamas attacks.
+Writing for The Intercept, Scahill argues that the October 7 attacks were a result of a 75-year campaign by Israel, of ethnic cleansing and apartheid in Gaza.
+According to him, the primary agenda of Benjamin Netanyahu has long been "the absolute destruction of Palestine and its people".

+On October 19, 2024, in a guest appearance on MSNBC with anchor Ayman Mohyeldin, Scahill said that MSNBC had people on its network who promoted Israeli propaganda.

 Awards and recognition

-Scahill has won numerous awards, including the prestigious George Polk Award (twice), numerous Project Censored Awards, and the Izzy Award, named after investigative journalist I. F. Stone.
+Scahill has won numerous awards, including the George Polk Award (twice), numerous Project Censored Awards, and the Izzy Award, named after investigative journalist I. F. Stone.
 He was among the few Western reporters to gain access to the Abu Ghraib prison when Saddam Hussein was in power and his story on the emptying of that prison won a 2003 Golden Reel Award from The National Federation of Community Broadcasters.
 In 2013, he was awarded the Windham–Campbell Literature Prize, one of the richest literary awards in the world.